 - Be a resource for all interested parties

 - treatment providers

 - Reduce moral panic

-Well, I’ve found that there’s no demand for the community aspect on the website, so it’s turned into more of a one-way information platform with some resources and blogs.
+Other tools beside traditional websites have popped up to help build community, so this site has turned into more of a one-way information platform with some resources and blogs.
 And that’s okay.
 The movement to End the Registry is alive and well and there are many people taking part.

 About End the Registry